isomerpages/mccy-harmonycircle/pages/Harmony in Action Fundraising Campaign.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>The donation will be used for delivering essential relief aid which includes
-food, health, sanitation, medical supplies and education.
-The funds raised may be used (and not limited to) for procurement of vital supplies such as food, water, medical aid and sanitation for the affected communities in Gaza.</p>
+(and not limited to) food, water, medical aid and sanitation for the affected communities in Gaza.</p>
 </div>
 </details>
 <details class="isomer-details">